brillout/awesome-redux/readme.md

     The [guide on performance](https://facebook.github.io/react/docs/advanced-performance.html) of React's official documentation explains well what immutable data structures are and why they play an important role.

+ - **Redux for Beginners**

+    A [project-based tutorial](https://github.com/kripod/redux-for-beginners) which aims to provide an opinionated set of good practices to minimize the effort required to set up and maintain a Redux project which uses React as its user interface library.

  - **Side Effects**

     [Redux Loop's readme](https://github.com/redux-loop/redux-loop) gives a good insight on Side Effects in the context of Redux.